BTCDecoded/blvm-docs/src/modules/mesh.md

 ## Overview

-The Commons Mesh module (`bllvm-mesh`) provides payment-gated mesh networking capabilities for bllvm-node.
+The Commons Mesh module (`bllvm-mesh`) implements payment-gated mesh networking for bllvm-node.
 It implements the Commons Mesh routing protocol with fee distribution, traffic classification, and anti-monopoly protection.
+For information on developing custom modules, see [Module Development](../sdk/module-development.md).

 ## Features